 - One paper says more than 25% of patients had significant side effects after surgical treatment of patellofemoral instability.

-Medical literature has much to say about conventional treatment options including knee surgery.
 Some cases of patellofemoral instability are difficult to manage and in fact some treatments can make the patient feel worse.
 Frequently, the patient often bounces from practitioner to practitioner, physiotherapist to surgeon, seeking some relief of symptoms.
-However, their underlying source of pain is not well understood, so treatment can aggravate the symptoms.3
+However, their underlying source of pain is not well understood, so treatment can aggravate the symptoms.

-In the latest research doctors say that patients with medial patellofemoral ligament (MPFL) reconstruction without additional stabilizing treatments suffered from high rate of continued problems including 5% who continued with recurrent dislocations.4
+A highly cited study in the The American journal of sports medicine from doctors at the University of Kentucky, Department of Orthopaedic Surgery and Sports Medicine also suggest that patients with medial patellofemoral ligament reconstruction without additional stabilizing treatments suffered from high rate of continued problems including 5% who continued with recurrent dislocations.(5)

-In the March 2016 issue of Arthroscopy, researchers found conflicting evidence for the use of Medial Patellofemoral Ligament Reconstruction combined With Bony Procedures (bone reshaping) for Patellar Instability.
-Enough so that they were unable to identify an absolute indication for this type of surgery.5
+In the March 2016 issue of Arthroscopy, university and researchers in Rome working with the Harvard Medical School found conflicting evidence for the use of Medial Patellofemoral Ligament Reconstruction combined With Bony Procedures (bone reshaping) for Patellar Instability.
+Enough so that they were unable to identify an absolute indication for this type of surgery.(6)

-This supports research that says when you have multiple knee ligament damages – such as in degenerative wear and tear or acute injury – the medial patellofemoral ligament play a very insignificant role in knee instability and does not even need to be addressed.
-6 Of course to a doctor experienced in regenerating ligaments, all ligaments play an important role.
+This supports research from the Mayo Clinic published in the American Journal of Sports Medicine that says when you have multiple knee ligament damages – such as in degenerative wear and tear or acute injury – the medial patellofemoral ligament play a very insignificant role in knee instability and does not even need to be addressed.
+(7) Of course to a doctor experienced in regenerating ligaments, all ligaments play an important role.
 In surgery many times supportive tissue is discarded.

 Athletes with pain often feel there is no other choice but surgical procedures, even drastic ones.
 A good example of drastic surgery is the recommendation to surgically remove the patella in order to remove the pain.
 This sometimes does relieve the pain, but at a significant cost to the body.
 The strength to extend the knee is reduced by about 30 percent, and the force exerted in the knee is increased.